Rolling Stones cancel Australian concert after L'Wren Scott death

-SYDNEY/NEW YORK The Rolling Stones cancelled a concert in Australia, leaving their 'Down Under' tour in limbo on Tuesday, after lead singer Mick Jagger's girlfriend L'Wren Scott was found dead in her Manhattan apartment.
+SYDNEY/NEW YORK, March 18 The Rolling Stones cancelled a concert in Australia, leaving their 'Down Under' tour in limbo on Tuesday, after lead singer Mick Jagger's girlfriend L'Wren Scott was found dead in her Manhattan apartment.

-Scott, a 49-year-old fashion designer and former model, was found hanging from a scarf on Monday, police said, adding they were treating her death as a suicide.
+Scott, a fashion designer and former model, was found hanging from a scarf on Monday, police said, adding they were treating her death as suicide.

-A medical examination to determine the exact cause of death was set for Tuesday.

-"The examination is scheduled for today and it may or may not yield a manner of death by later today," said Julie Bolcer, a spokeswoman for the Office of Chief Medical Examiner.

 Jagger, 70, said through a spokesperson he was "completely shocked and devastated".